MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 Optionally the app can also provide **SecureStopCustomData** to be included as a part of the secure stop challenge.

-After the secure stop challenge is created, the app should send it to the server and provide back the secure stop response to the [releaseSecureStops](#releasesecurestops) method.
+After the secure stop challenge is created, the app should send it to the Server and provide back the secure stop response to the [releaseSecureStops](#releasesecurestops) method.

 ```cpp
 DRM_RESULT PlayReadyDrmPlugin::_getSecureStop(